focusaurus/peterlyons.com/README.md

 ## How to test

 - `./bin/test-node.sh` to run the node tests
+- `./bin/test-browser.sh` to run the headless browser tests
+- `./bin/test.sh` to run both node and browser tests
 - `./bin/test-integration.sh` to run the integration tests

 ## How to setup the stage vagrant vm